M.A. in Clinical Mental Health Counseling with Art Therapy Specialization

 ADMISSION REQUIREMENTS

-Note – Admission to the M.A. in Counseling with Clinical Mental Health Counseling Specialization with Art Therapy Specialization are::
+Note – Admission to the M.A. in Counseling with Clinical Mental Health Counseling with Art Therapy Concentration are:

 - A completed application (on paper or online)